Sofia Is For Foodies! The Best Restaurants in Sofia, Bulgaria

 Is tipping expected?

 Service isn’t usually included in the bill.
-If you’re happy, 10% in cash is appreciated — rounding up on small bills is fine.
-Some restaurants add a small service or cover charge; if you see it on the menu, you can tip less or skip the extra entirely.
+If satisfied, 10% in cash is appreciated — rounding up on small bills is fine.
+Some restaurants add a small service or cover charge; if it’s on the menu, tip less or skip the extra entirely.

 Vegetarian, vegan or gluten-free options?